ebrandi/FDD-book/content/chapters/part1/chapter-04.md

 - **Type the code yourself.** Copy-pasting examples skips the muscle memory.
 Typing them builds fluency in C and FreeBSD's development environment.
 - **Use the FreeBSD source tree.** Many examples link directly to real kernel code.
 Open the referenced files and read them in context to see how theory connects to production code.
 - **Do the challenges last.** They're meant to consolidate everything.
 Attempt them once you feel comfortable with the main text and labs.
+- **Pace yourself realistically.** If you only have 1-2 hours a day, expect this chapter to take about a week to complete with labs, and longer if you also tackle the challenges.
+Think of it as a training programme rather than a single reading task.

 This chapter is long because C is the foundation for everything else in FreeBSD device drivers.
 Think of it as your **toolbox**: once you master it, all the later chapters will make much more sense.